-SMS Error codes are a series of numbers that are sent to a mobile phone to indicate a problem with the process of sending the message.
+SMS means short message service and the error codes are a series of numbers that are sent to a mobile phone to indicate a problem with the process of sending the message.
 Often, these text message error codes are ignored, and not many are aware of what they actually mean.

 Sending SMS is one of the simplest forms of communication around the globe.
 A person will just key in a 160-character message, put the mobile number of the recipient and send it.
 The receiver will get the message in real-time.
 For these reasons, many people still rely on using SMS to send important messages instead of calling or emailing.